 The Company utilizes benchmark prices and yields, as well as spreads over the yield curves for benchmark or similar financial instruments in measuring fixed income securities at fair value.
 Exchange-traded equities and exchange-traded funds ("ETFs") are measured at fair value using the closing price from the relevant exchanges.
 ETFs are adjusted to the fair value "NAV" (net asset value) price, which is calculated based on quoted prices for the underlying component stocks.

-Realized and unrealized gains and losses are reflected in principal transactions on the Consolidated Statement of Comprehensive Income in the period during which the transaction or the change in fair value occurred.
-Related interest amounts, including accrued interest, are included in interest and dividends income or interest and dividends expense on the Consolidated Statement of Comprehensive Income.
+Realized and unrealized gains and losses are reflected in the period during which the transaction or the change in fair value occurred.